top of page

 2. To provide money from the treasury for appropriate individual and team awards in all sports.

-3. To provide a written detailed report to the athletic directors and heads the financial status of the HVAC.
+3. To provide a written detailed report to the athletic directors and heads on the financial status of the HVAC at each AD meeting.

-2. An athlete that turns 15 on or before August 1 of the school year cannot participate in the HVAC except in documented medically related circumstances.
+1. An athlete that turns 15 on or before August 1 of the school year cannot participate in the HVAC except in documented medically-related circumstances.

-3. An athlete who participates in a TSSAA contest will no longer be eligible to participate in the HVAC in that sport.
-Players in HVAC sports may not participate in TSSAA events in that sport until their season has officially been completed.
-Regardless of whether the athlete has been officially certified by the TSSAA or not, any high school participation at any level (freshman, junior varsity or varsity) will automatically make the athlete ineligible for the HVAC competition.
+1. An athlete who participates in a TSSAA contest will no longer be eligible to participate in the HVAC in that sport.
+Regardless of whether the athlete has been officially certified by the TSSAA or not, any high school participation at any level (freshman, junior varsity or varsity) will automatically make the athlete ineligible for HVAC competition.
 Participation is defined to include actual regular season and postseason game competition as well as scrimmages and exhibitions.
 Summer activity is excluded from this provision in all sports.

-4. It is the responsibility of the head coach to ensure that each member of the squad satisfied all eligibility requirements.
+1. It is the responsibility of the Athletic Director and head coach to ensure that each member of the squad meets all eligibility requirements.
 If a player is found to be ineligible for any reason, all games or matches in which the ineligible player has participated shall be forfeited, including team and individual titles, and team points will be redistributed accordingly by the President.
 The player may not participate for the remainder of the school year unless ineligibility is for a particular sport only, in which case a player will be ineligible in that sport for the remainder of that season.

-ALL ELIGIBILITY FORMS WILL NEED TO BE SUBMITTED VIA GOOGLE FORM BY AUGUST 15TH
+AT THE PRESENT TIME ELIGIBILITY PAPERWORK WILL BE SUBMITTED VIA A GOOGLE FORM BY AUG.
+15.

-3. The HVAC prohibits discrimination in all of its programs and activities on the basis of race, color, sex or national origin.
+1. The HVAC prohibits discrimination in all of its programs and activities on the basis of race, color, gender or national origin.
 The HVAC is committed to providing an inclusive and welcoming environment for all member schools based on the rules stated in this constitution.

 Section 6: Sports